boostercloud/booster/docs/README.md

 ### 2. Events

-Events are **immutable facts** within your application's domain.
+Events are **immutable records of facts** within your application's domain.
 They are the cornerstone of Booster because of its event-driven and event-sourced nature.
 Booster events are TypeScript classes decorated with `@Event`.
-An event class may looks like this:
+An event class may look like this:

 ```typescript
 @Event